 The workshop is led by Stephen Kuenzli, a highly-experienced technologist who has:

-- used Docker for more nearly 3 years to build containerized application delivery pipelines and scalable containerized application platforms
+- used Docker for almost 5 years to build containerized application delivery pipelines and scalable containerized application platforms

 - helped multiple clients use Docker in development and production